There’s a new topic in social psychology, and you're probably familiar with it already thanks…

 Putnam shared a few wellness program initiative examples in her presentation as well:

 - If you want to increase physical wellness at your organization, you could have a goal to drink more water.
-To help implement this goal you could challenge team members to fill their water bottles at the start the day, with a goal to finish by a certain time of the day.
+To help implement this goal you could challenge team members to fill their water bottles at the start of the day, with a goal to finish by a certain time of the day.

 - If you have a goal to encourage employees to take breaks to recharge you could do what the Huffington Post does & create a nap pod for your employees.